Vava Mario Yagalo

-Vava Mario Yagalo (born 21 April 1993) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persik Kediri.
+Vava Mario Yagalo (born 21 April 1993) is an Indonesian professional footballer who plays as a defender for Super League club Madura United.

 Club career

 Persija Jakarta

 On 1 December 2014, Vava signed a year contract with Persija Jakarta.
 He made his league debut on 4 April 2015 in a 4–4 draw against Arema.
-In 2015 season, he only played 2 times and without scoring, and he contributed with 13 league appearances during with Persija Jakarta in the unofficial tournament 2016 Indonesia Soccer Championship A.
+In the 2015 season, he only played twice and did not score.
+He made 13 league appearances for Persija Jakarta in the unofficial tournament 2016 Indonesia Soccer Championship A.

 11 matches have been passed by Persija in 2017 Liga 1.
 He is still unable to compete with other players, he must be willing to be the number five player after Willian Pacheco, Maman Abdurrahman, Ryuji Utomo, and Gunawan Dwi Cahyo.
 On 8 July 2017, he finally started his match in the 2017 season for Persija, playing as a starter and played the full 90 minutes in a 1–1 draw over Persipura Jayapura.
 In the 2017 season, Vava helped Persija to fourth place in the final league standings, Vava made 10 appearances in total.

 On 6 March 2018, Vava made his first international debut for Persija in a 0–0 draw over 2017 Vietnamese Cup champions Song Lam Nghe An in their third game of the 2018 AFC Cup group stage, playing as a center back with Maman Abdurrahman.
 In the 2018 Liga 1, he scored his first goal for Persija Jakarta when the game just started 49 seconds on 8 June 2018 in a 0–5 away win over TIRA-Persikabo.
 Vava was selected as the player who scored the fastest goal in 2018 Liga 1 with a record of 49 seconds.

 On 22 January 2019, Persija's Chief operating officer reveals that Vava decided to leave the club, he became the 12th player to leave the club.
-He contributed with 34 appearances, and one goal during with Persija Jakarta for three years in Liga 1 and he successfully brought his club to the title for the second time in Liga Indonesia era.
+He made 34 appearances for Persija Jakarta over three years in Liga 1, scoring one goal, as the club won the title for the second time in the Liga Indonesia era.